Semester 1 (intended)

 This was the moment when Korg abandoned any hope of receiving another posting before avoiding a tragedy.

 The captain put in orders for an aggressive search, with the open intent to find other Federation ships to annihilate.
-Korg offered to do a heavy scan of the debris, in case something of value could be scavenged for the ‘Iw tel.
+Korg offered to do a heavy scan of the debris, in case the colony ship contained something of value for the ‘Iw tel.